UPDATED: Friday, March 19, 2021

 The City of Arcata is currently seeking applicants for open vacancies on several City committees.
 Volunteer members of City committees help shape Arcata's future.
-Committee members make recommendations and advise the City Council on a variety of topics including historic landmark preservation, general fund spending, transportation safety, trail and road maintenance, wetlands restoration and preservation, public recreation, parks and sustainable energy.
+Committee members make recommendations and advise the City Council on a variety of topics including historic landmark preservation, economic development, general fund spending, transportation safety, trail and road maintenance, wetlands restoration and preservation, public recreation, parks and sustainable energy.

 Arcata residents who have interest in serving the community and enhancing the quality of life in Arcata are encouraged to apply for a seat on the committee that best aligns with their expertise and interests.